 Timothy J. Penny.
-Mr. Penny has been a Trustee of the Fund since 2010.
-He has been a Trustee of the Wells Fargo Advantage Funds and their predecessor funds since 1996.
-He has been President and Chief Executive Officer of Southern Minnesota Initiative Foundation since 2007 and a Senior Fellow at the Humphrey Institute Policy Forum at the University of Minnesota since 1995.
+Mr. Penny has served as a Trustee of the Trusts in the Fund Complex and their predecessor funds since 1996, and Chairman of the Board of Trustees since 2018.
+He has also served as a trustee of Asset Allocation Trust since 2010.
+He has been President and Chief Executive Officer of Southern Minnesota Initiative Foundation since 2007.
 He also serves as a member of the board of another non-profit organization.
 Mr. Penny was a member of the U.S. House of Representatives for 12 years representing Southeastern Minnesota's First Congressional District.